jsreport/docs/docs/public-templates.md

 ## Sharing template
 To share a template you can use the `share` toolbar button in jsreport designer  or API.
 This provides you a public link including a security token.
 Accessing the link outputs a report produced by rendering particular template.

-The generated public link grants the user read or edit access.
-This can be distinguished using an option during generating link.
-The edit access is useful in integration scenarios when the template is being edited in the jsreport embedded designer.

-The security token provided by `public-templates` extension not only grants access to the particular template but also grants access for rendering any dynamically created anonymous template.
-This is required for the scenarios in which shared template can by also exported into the other format like pdf.

-The security token is stored directly in the template itself.
-This allows to create self editable and self exportable templates together with the [wrapped-html](/learn/wrapped-html) recipe.

 ## API
 To include secure token in the rendering output just add `options.authorization.grantRead` or `grantWrite` into the body:

 > `POST:` api/report